google/skia/site/dev/contrib/style.md

 We prefer to minimize includes.
 If forward declaring a name in a header is sufficient then that is preferred to an include.

-Forward declarations and file includes should be in alphabetical order (but we aren't very strict about it).
+Forward declarations and file includes should be in alphabetical order.

 <span id="no-define-before-sktypes"></span>
 Do not use #if/#ifdef before including "SkTypes.h" (directly or indirectly).